 Worried that the Batman villains may have secretly drugged the players, the club launched an internal investigation into what may have occurred.
 The report found that traditional medicine had been marginalised in a way that created "a disturbing picture of a pharmacologically experimental environment never adequately controlled or challenged or documented within the club".
 The report did not; however, find any evidence of illegal drug use.

-For the AFL, the fact that a report writer had had a disturbing picture in his mind was a justification to act and it subsequently leaked stories to the media so that it would create a disturbing picture of the club in the mind of its readers.
-This distributing picture would then be used to justify excluding the club from the finals, fining it $2million, banning coaches and excluding it from the draft.
+For the AFL, the fact that a report writer had had a disturbing picture in his mind was a justification to act.
+The AFL subsequently leaked stories to the media so that it would create a “disturbing picture” of the club in the mind of its readers and this disturbing picture would then be used to justify excluding the club from the finals, fining it $2million, banning coaches and excluding it from the draft.
 Considering that an official ASADA investigation issued no infraction notices, the AFL’s actions created a disturbing picture of an authoritarian environment that was out of control and intolerant of any challenge.

 Numerous media commentators and other AFL clubs advised Essendon not to fight as you can’t beat City Hall.
 Essendon coach James Hird and doctor Bruce Reid disagreed on the grounds that the AFL is not City Hall and it is still constrained by the laws of Australia.
 Both launched legal action against the AFL.
 Hird was later basically bribed by Essendon to withdraw his action.
 Reid continued his and the AFL backed down.

 2004 when compared to other AFL supporters